The Centre for Resilience and Social Development

 Farah Aw-Osman has over 30 years of community work experience.
 He is a founding member of the Somali Centre for Family Services in Ottawa.
 A former employee of Jewish Family Services, Canadian Friends of Somalia and Dr. Ummad Foundation.
 Currently, he is the Executive Director of the Centre for Resilience and Social Development (CRSD).
 Farah has worked extensively to help the Refugees and Immigrant Communities in Canada and abroad tackle issues relating to youth justice, radicalization, employment, mental health and addictions, anti-racism, settlement &integration as well as civic and diaspora engagements

-Executive Deputy Manager
+Deputy Executive Manager and Director

 Fartun Farah